lingtalfi/Models/DataTable/datatable.model.md

 - textQuickPageButton: string, default=Go, text used inside the button of the quickPage widget
 - textBulkActionsTeaser: string, default=For selected entries,
                             text typically displayed as the first option's label of the bulk action selector
+- textEmptyBulkWarning: string, default=Please select at least one row